nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 There is currently no support for converting string expressions to other string expressions.

-if a rule no mqatcvh, then no coerce
+if a rule no match, then no coerce

 # Operators